Silanael/sart/README.md

   for this version in order to provide a good known to compare listings against when I do optimize it.
 Use VERIFY to generate lists of public drive content.

 - This version uses a fixed concurrent delay of 200ms.
-Dropping it to 50ms gives faster VERIFY-listings but is too fast for some Internet-connections.
+Using `--fast` drops it to 50ms, resulting in faster VERIFY-listings, yet some connections can't handle it.
   If you're getting errors in VERIFY-listings, try increasing concurrent interval, ie. `--concurrent-ms 300`, or to 500 or more.
 This increases the time to verify the files but makes things work for bad connections.